 Yes.
-You can transfer funds from and to your accounts at Burke & Herbert Bank and your accounts at other banks using the Bank-to-Bank transfer feature in Online Banking.
-Select “Bank-to-Bank transfer” from the Online Banking menu and follow the prompts to enroll your non-Burke & Herbert Bank accounts and then initiate your transfers.
-Once your accounts are enrolled through Online Banking, you may initiate Bank-to-Bank transfers through the mobile app as well.
+You can transfer funds from and to your accounts at Burke & Herbert Bank and your accounts at other banks using the Bank-to-Bank transfer feature in Digital Banking.
+Select “Bank-to-Bank transfer” from the Digital Banking menu and follow the prompts to enroll your non-Burke & Herbert Bank accounts and then initiate your transfers.
+Once your accounts are enrolled through Digital Banking, you may initiate Bank-to-Bank transfers through the mobile app as well.

 You may submit up to five inbound transfers totaling $1,000 per day and five outbound transfers totaling $1,000 per day.
 You also may set up recurring or future-dated transfers.
 Recurring transfers will count towards your totals on the day that the transfer is scheduled to occur.

-Make Person-to-Person (P2P) payments using Online Banking or Mobile Banking.
-Once you are logged in to Online Banking, simply select the “Pay a Person” option under “Payments” and follow the steps.
+Make Person-to-Person (P2P) payments using Digital Banking.
+Once you are logged in to Digital Banking, simply select the “Pay a Person” option under “Payments” and follow the steps.
 The recipient of your payment will be prompted to accept your payment by email or text.
-Payees set up for P2P payments in Online Banking will be available to you via Mobile Banking as well.
+Payees set up for P2P payments in Digital Banking will be available to you via Mobile Banking as well.

 If your employer offers direct deposit for paychecks, ask your employer for a direct deposit form for you to complete.
 Return the completed form to your employer along with a blank, voided Burke & Herbert Bank check or deposit slip.